LukeJConnelly/DatastructuresPortfolio/README.md

-Upstream Repo for COMP20280
+Repo for COMP20280

-This repo contains the starter code for the Data Structures repository.
+This repo contains my code for the Data Structures submittable repository.

-This repo will be updated during the semester.
+This repo has been updated during the semester.

+If you encounter any issues with the code or want clarification on anything I've done, feel free to get in touch with me at luke.connelly@ucdconnect.ie

+Thanks!